ryanvergel/Alveo-Versal-Platforms/alveoversalplatforms/source/docs/user-guide/ug_vck5000_gen4x8_qdma.rst

 :ref:`Installing a deployment platform <Installation Guide for Platform Deployment Packages>` on the cards instantiates the static region including the above components.

 .. important::
-   Installation of the VCK5000 Gen4x8 XDMA deployment package requires additional steps compared to the prior VCK5000 Gen3x16 XDMA platform.
+   Installation of the VCK5000 Gen4x8 QDMA deployment package requires additional steps compared to the prior VCK5000 Gen3x16 XDMA platform.
 Please review and follow all guidance on :ref:`the VCK5000 migration page <VCK5000 Migration Guide>` to ensure correct installation of this deployment package on the VCK5000 card.

 --------------------------